 Evaluation is an essential part of program development.
-The Social Work Field Instruction Program is an important component of our program.
-We are asking that you participate in the evaluation form providing feedback on your experience with our Field Program and with your Faculty Liaison, the official representative of the Concord University Social Work Program.
+The Social Work Practicum Instruction Program is an important component of our program.
+We are asking that you participate in the evaluation form providing feedback on your experience with our Practicum Program and with your Faculty Liaison, the official representative of the Concord University Social Work Program.

-A sub-committee of the Social Work Program Advisory Committee will evaluate the evaluation forms, with a summary report going to the Coordinator of the Field Program and to the Social Work Program Director.
+A sub-committee of the Social Work Program Advisory Committee will evaluate the evaluation forms, with a summary report going to the Faculty Liaison and to the Social Work Program Director.

-Field Instructor
+Practicum Instructor

 Agency

 Faculty Liaison

 Date

-Please circle the number using the following scale which reflects your evaluation of the structures and procedures of the Concord University Social Work Field Placement Program.
+Please circle the number using the following scale which reflects your evaluation of the structures and procedures of the Concord University Social Work Practicum Placement Program.
 Circle N/A if you have no opinion or lack sufficient data to form an opinion.